Promoting Healthier Eating Among Children in Restaurants

 Through study completion, an average of 3 years

-Time Frame: Exposure period (about 2 months after participant recruitment)
+Time Frame: Exposure period (lasting from about 2 to about 4 months after participant recruitment)

-Exposure period (about 2 months after participant recruitment)
+Exposure period (lasting from about 2 to about 4 months after participant recruitment)

-Aggregated sales data from the restaurant will be collected to monitor sales of healthier kids' meals across all patrons in Anderson's restaurants by study group during the redemption/post-test period.
+Aggregated sales data from the restaurant will be collected to monitor sales of healthier kids' meals across all patrons in Anderson's restaurants by study group during the baseline period.
+Only aggregate data were recorded here; no data for individual child participants are available.

 Time Frame: Post-test (about 4 months after recruitment)